v-xuto/azure-sdk-for-python-keyvault-secrets-get-set-managedid/README.md

 # How to set and get secrets from Azure Key Vault with Azure Managed Identities and Python

 ## This sample shows how to do the following operations of Key Vault secret with Key Vault SDK
-- Get Key Vault Credentials
+- Get Key Vault MSIAuthentication or ServicePrincipalCredentials
-- Create a secret client
+- Create a Key Vault client
 - Get an existing secret

 ## Background